 1901 Villette, Tuddenham Road, Ipswich.

 Eric was 12 years old and living with his parents & siblings.

 1911 Villette, Tuddenham Road, Ipswich.

 Eric was 22 years old, a Timber Merchant and living with his parents & siblings.

 Edgar, 54, a Timber Merchant – employer.

 Eric’s brother Cecil was an author & editor in the 1920’s & 1930’s.
-Cecil was Abridged & Edited The Three Musketeer’s by Alexandre Dumas in 1936.
+Cecil abridged and edited The Three Musketeer’s by Alexandre Dumas in 1936.